 Our board-certified dermatologist and dermatologic surgeon, Dr. Robin Evans, conducts a thorough assessment to help you to determine which treatment is best.
 Since there is no ‘one-size-fits-all’ filler, Dr. Evans crafts a custom plan of action based on your individual needs.
 Sometimes this includes a combination of fillers to address the various types of aesthetic concerns you have.

-At SoCo, you can rest assured that you’re getting expert treatment because facial filler injections are performed by Dr. Evans or our highly trained nurse practitioner, Ellie Christianson.
+At SoCo, you can rest assured that you’re getting expert treatment because facial filler injections are performed by Dr. Evans.
 Both have advanced training and in-depth experience giving them the skill and finesse to achieve optimal, nuanced results.
 In some instances, this can lead to incorporating additional cosmetic services such as Botox, laser treatments, HydraFacials, peels, and a great skin-care program to achieve optimal results.

 How long does a treatment take and how long do results last?